JETSCAPE/SummerSchool2022/Jul28_Transport/README.md

 You find a `pt_spectra.pdf` and a `pt_avg.pdf` plot in the build directory of JETSCAPE.
 Open them and have a look.

-**Answer**: Can you speculate, based on looking at the spectra, how the mean transverse mass has to be ordered for the different species?
+**Question 2**: Can you guess, based on looking at the spectra, how the mean transverse mass has to be ordered for the different species?
 If yes, how?

 #### Run SMASH without rescattering and with only decays